Yifei3563/philippines_life_expectancy_disparities_2025/README.md

-# TITLE HERE
+# TITLE

-Work in progress by Robbie M Parks
+Work in progress by NAMES.
+TBD.
+YEAR

-PROJECT DESCRIPTION HERE
+## Project description

+This dataset and code is used for the paper

+LINK

+## 1. Data

+Folder containing data used in analysis

-## Code (in progress)
+## 2. Code

+note: please run create_folder_structure.R first to create folders which may not be there when first loaded

 ### Data preparation (data_prep) list: